Bruin-Dev/Intelygenz/bruin-bridge/README.md

 pip freeze | grep -v "pkg-resources" > requirements.txt #The grep -v is needed only if you use Ubuntu due a harmless bug
 ````
 Remember to commit the new requirements.txt file

+# Fast development in local environment

+- Go to project root
+- Type the following ``docker-compose up nats-streaming``
+- [JUST ONCE] Go to /etc/hosts and add ``127.0.0.1	nats-streaming``

+Now you can execute your python code related to NATS connections, using nats-streaming as host name